Data recovery from

 Do you recover data from every SSD model?

-Is recovered data safe and confidential?
+Is the recovered data safe and confidential?

 During business hours we reply within 20 minutes.
 Outside business hours we respond as quickly as possible.